-Burglar Jailed for 14 Weeks
+Burglar Jailed For 14 Weeks

 In the first case on Saturday 18 June, the police Control Room received a call at 4:26am from a security guard at Sir William Jackson Grove, stating he had seen a suspicious male in the garage approaching numerous vehicles.

 He was arrested on suspicion of Going Equipped for Stealing.
-He pleaded guilty to his offence and was sentenced to four weeks in HM Prison.
+He pleaded guilty to this offence and was sentenced to four weeks in HM Prison.

 In the second incident, Baglietto and another male attempted to break into Latino’s Bistro on Main Street just after 2:20am on Sunday 21 August last month.